 This makes the whole contract signing pointless and it only happened so a massive brawl could break out.

-In fact, if it wasn’t for The Man showing up to trade blows with the woman who will beat her at the Show of Shows, this would’ve gotten a single point.
+If it wasn’t for The Man showing up to trade blows with the woman who will beat her at the Show of Shows, this would’ve gotten a single point.

 Murphy vs. Angelo Dawkins